IBMStreams/streamsx.hbase/com.ibm.streamsx.hbase/README.md

 This toolkit is for interacting with Apache HBASE.
 It assumes Apache HBASE is already installed and running.

-To use the operators, you must set HADOOP_HOME and HBASE_HOME in your environment before compiling.

 This toolkit provides Streams operators to work with the HBASE API, so the operators are named after the HBASE API calls.
 There is another toolkit for HBASE that takes a more database-like approach.